-Blond Bombshell Kinsey Wolanski Busts Out Of Bikini In Latest Snap
+Blonde Bombshell Kinsey Wolanski Busts Out Of Bikini In Latest Snap

 Kinsey Wolanski appears to be taking advantage of the summer months by wearing as little as possible.
 On Wednesday, the model shared a photo on Instagram in which she was wearing a bikini that could hardly contain her assets.

-In the snap, the blond bombshell wore a green bikini with white stitching.
+In the snap, the blonde bombshell wore a green bikini with white stitching.
 The classic triangle top barely contained her chest and the high-cut, tiny bottoms left nothing to the imagination.
 The sexy ensemble showcased the beauty’s enviable figure.
 Wearing a full face of makeup with natural shades, Wolanski wore her long hair in loose waves tossed over one shoulder.
 Standing outside near a door, the beauty looked stunning as she glanced off to the side.

-The geotag for the photo said Wolanski was in the British Virgin Islands, and in it’s caption, she said she was looking at the beach while the photo was taken.
-Fans were taken with the popular snap, which garnered over 180,000 likes and more than 1,500 comments within an hour of going live.
+The geotag for the photo said Wolanski was in the British Virgin Islands, and in its caption, she said she was looking at the beach while the photo was taken.
+Fans were enamored with the popular snap, which garnered over 180,000 likes and more than 1,500 comments within an hour of going live.
 Many followers couldn’t help but comment on how pretty she looked.

 “Masterpiece,” was all one fan wrote.